Sound Sultan: Teju Babyface shares throwback video as he pays tribute to singer

 Ebuka pays emotional tribute to Sound Sultan

-Popular Nigerian media personality, Ebuka Obi-Uchendu, had nothing but positive things to say about veteran singer, Sound Sultan, who recently passed on.
+Popular Nigerian media personality, Ebuka Obi-Uchendu, had nothing but positive things to say about the late Sound Sultan.

 On an episode of Rubbin’ Minds on Channels TV, Ebuka paid an emotional tribute to the late singer and seemed to be holding back tears.